radicallyopensecurity/ros-website/ros-public-reports/README.md

 # ROS Public Reports

-This folder contains all publically available reports.
+This folder contains all publicly available reports.